 "Well, yes.
 If it's not safe, then I have a right to know."

 His lips thinned.
 "Fine.
 It's not safe.
 Now get dressed."

 Deliberately, Maya stepped away from him and the wardrobe, crossing her arms over her chest to avoid feeling exposed.
-"Tell me what's going on," she said, lifting her chin.
+"Tell me what's going on."